 Some of my older friends and quite a few young people told me they’d like to go back to the 1950s and 1960s, I said ‘WHY?’

-Here are a few good reasons why I wouldn’t want to, except for a brief visit for old times sake.
+Here are a few good reasons why we wouldn’t want to, except for a brief visit for old time’s sake.

 Grass was something Dad mowed on Saturday.
 Pot was something you cooked your porridge in.
 Ecstasy was a double chocolate malted milkshake.
 Ice was a big block of cold frozen water that the man bought in from the Ice Truck for your ice chest.
 Heroin was Joan of Arc.
 Speed was something you did in your FJ Holden.
 Wine was something an old drunk man carried around in a brown paper bag.

 - You might be lucky to see your favourite rock ‘n’ roll heroes in a brief clip on Bandstand on a small screen in black and white.
 Now I can buy a 70-inch LCD TV and a massive surround sound system, and watch every rock and roll concert and movie right across the years.